Coach Education: Performance Nutrition – Scottish Gymnastics

 BMR – This is your basal metabolic rate and accounts for the energy your body requires just to stay alive; this will vary within individuals and is dependent on age, gender and body composition – the higher your lean muscle mass, the more metabolically active you will be at complete rest.

 Thermal Affect of Food – Our bodies use energy in order to digest the food we eat – for a typical mixed diet you will use 6-8% of your total energy intake to actually digest the food you have consumed that day.

 Physical Activity – This is obviously the most variable component of energy expenditure and it is very likely that your requirements will be much higher than your peers of a similar age due to the volume and intensity of training you do.
 This includes all elements of physical activity such as your day to day walking around, PE lessons as well as your sport specific training.

 The Energy Cost Of Growth – This is a very costly process especially at certain times – boys tend to grow very rapidly between the ages of 12-16 years and for girls is around 11-14 years.
 However this is also very dependent on genetics and energy intake.
 Within this you have the actually energy cost of growing and then a further amount of energy is required to actually deposit tissue.

 If you do not fuel your body correctly, it will affect your performance as you will not have sufficient energy available to train.
 It can also hinder your growth.
 If the body doesn’t have sufficient energy availability, it will slow down any additional processes within the body, such as growth and puberty in order to preserve as much energy as possible.

-So what is the key difference between healthy eating and Sports nutrition?
+What is the key difference between healthy eating and sports nutrition?